Samogitian language

 Samogitian (žemaitiu kalba or sometimes žemaitiu rokunda, žemaitiu šnekta or žemaitiu ruoda; žemaičių tarmė, žemaičių kalba) is an Eastern Baltic language spoken primarily in Samogitia, that is often considered a dialect of Lithuanian.

 It has preserved many features of the extinct Curonian language, such as specific phonological traits and vocabulary.
-Samogitian differs significantly from standard Lithuanian in phonetics, morphology, syntax, and lexis, with unique archaic features not found in other Lithuanian dialects.
-This difference often causes speakers of Aukštaitian dialects to not be able to understand speakers of Samogitian.
+Samogitian differs significantly from standard Lithuanian in phonetics, morphology, syntax, and lexis, and retains unique features from Old Lithuanian not found in any other lect.
+This difference often causes speakers of Aukštaitian to not be able to understand speakers of Samogitian.
 The use of Samogitian is currently in decline, with limited presence in media and education.
 Efforts are being made to preserve the language, including local initiatives and cultural societies.